 Accommodation – In the accommodation stage, the pillow needs to help stabilize the existing problem with your neck.
 If you suffer from chronic neck pains or an injury, first of all, you need to feel comfortable.
 During this stage, you need a pillow that conforms to the condition and doesn’t make it worse.
 Memory foam pillows are ideal for this stage because they help stabilize the neck.

 Correction – In the correction stage, the causes of the disorder are treated.
 During this stage, you need to eliminate the symptoms and restore to perfect neck health.
 This is when supportive and orthopedic pillows are of the biggest asset as they help re-establish proper neck and spine alignment.
-These corrective pillows will help avoid neck muscle and joint strains, headaches, arthritis and other disorders.
+These corrective pillows will help avoid neck muscle and joint strains, headaches, arthritis, and other disorders.

 Maintenance – During the maintenance stage, you need to ensure that your neck stays in proper natural position at night.
 The ideal neck pillow for this stage should provide comfort and support.
-Many people who suffer from neck problems and go through this stages find that a firmer pillow is better once the natural curvature of the neck is restored.
+Many people who suffer from neck problems and go through these stages find that a firmer pillow is better once the natural curvature of the neck is restored.

 Choosing the Right Neck Pillow